34 things you need to know about in-flight meals

 11. In-flight meals on budget airlines

-Short-haul European budget carriers, like easyJet, Ryanair and Monarch do not provide any free airplane food or drinks.
+Short-haul European budget carriers, like easyJet and Ryanair don't provide any free food or drinks.

 12. Our advice